jmk0/rome/README.md

 ROME can operate in two different modes, Native and Classic.

+The Classic Mode works exactly like the MMU or ERCF.
+You are responsible to configure the Slicer like you would do for the MMU or ERCF.

-The ROME Native Mode handles the filament loading and unloading on the Wipe tower.
+The Native Mode handles the filament loading and unloading on the Wipe tower.
 Faster filament changes, less Slicer configuration needed and more control over the process.

-The ROME Classic Mode works exactly like the MMU or ERCF.
-You are responsible to configure the Slicer like you would do for the MMU or ERCF.

 ## Native